pandas DataFrames

 Indexing and Subsetting DataFrames

-To access specific elements of a DataFrame, we can use indexing and subsetting techniques.
-DataFrames can be indexed using both numerical indices and labels (rownames and column names).
+When we need to access specific elements of a DataFrame, we commonly use indexing and subsetting techniques.
+DataFrames can be indexed using both numerical indices and labels (row names and column names).

 Both are useful for different purposes.
 Numerical indexing is often more concise and can be faster for certain operations, while label-based indexing can be more intuitive and easier to read, especially when working with large datasets with meaningful row and column names.